 Skiing in January

 Visitors have plenty of options in terms of places to visit even in the winter months.
 Those who love adventure sports and skiing should definitely visit the country in January.
-Italy is internationally known for its world class ski slopes and its great mountains, that remain covered with snow well into the spring.
+International recognition belongs to Italy for its world-class ski slopes and its great mountains, which remain covered with snow well into the spring.
 The famous Dolomites are probably the best place to visit in January if you love winter sports and snow.

 The Dolomites are a UNESCO World heritage site, and are characterized by dozens of majestic mountains covered in snow.
 There are several good ski resorts in the area and visitors can choose from many activities like skiing, mountaineering, hiking etc. Some of the most famous places along the Dolomites are Alleghe, Auronzo, Falcade, Urtijei and Arabba.
 Apart from skiing, visitors can also visit these charming mountain villages.

 Another option to consider is to combine a visit to the Dolomites to other locations in northern Italy.
-Northern Italy has many beautiful cities like Milan, Genoa, Bologna, Venice and Turin, all of which are known for their amazing artistic and historical attractions.
+Northern Italy has many beautiful cities like Milan, Genoa, Bologna, Venice and Turin.
+All over the world, people are familiar with these cities for their amazing artistic and historical attractions.